krishemkrishna/SRInfoTechAWSDevOpsTrainingNote/README.md

 ============================

-is a free and open source automation server/tool.
+Jenkins is a free and open source automation server/tool.
 It helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.

 Jenkins is a Orchestration tool